cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 notation](http://en.wikipedia.org/wiki/Hungarian_notation).
 Although short
 names are encouraged, try to give variables meaningful names.

-Boolean variables should be declared as ''int''.
+Boolean variables should be declared as `int`.
 For everything else, use the typedefs in `<prim_type.h>` (from SphinxBase).

 ### Functions